Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Convergence Guarantees

 \section{Convergence Guarantees}

-In this section, we provide convergence guarantees for the proposed multi-agent reinforcement learning algorithm.
-Inspired by the work of \cite{Lauer2000}, we first prove that the local action-value function $\text{q}_{l}^{\pi_l}(S_i, p_{l,i})$ is a projection of the centralized action value function $\text{Q}^\Pi(S_i, P_i)$ that leads to the selection of the best action in $\text{Q}^\Pi(S_i, P_i)$ for node $\text{N}_l$.
-As this proof only holds for the case of a finite number of states, we then show that the proof given in \cite{Gordon01} for the update of weights in the single-agent reinforcement learning algorithm SARSA with linear function approximation holds for the proposed update rule given in (\ref{eq:wUpdate}) for the multi-agent case. \cite{Gordon01} shows that in SARSA with linear function approximation, the weights converge to a bounded region.
+In this section, we provide convergence guarantees for the proposed MARL algorithm for the case when the EH nodes are able to perfectly observe the current system's state, i.e., when the signaling is successfully sent.
+Furthermore, as the EH, data arrival and channel fading processes might be non-stationary, we consider a constant learning rate to ensure that the new obtained rewards are considered in the learning process \cite{Sutton1998}.
+Inspired by the work of \cite{Lauer2000}, we first show that the local action-value function $\text{q}_{l}^{\pi_l}(S_i, p_{l,i})$ is a projection of the centralized action value function $\text{Q}^\Pi(S_i, P_i)$ that leads to the selection of the best action in $\text{Q}^\Pi(S_i, P_i)$ for $\text{N}_l$.
+As this proof only holds for the case of a finite number of states, we then show that the guarantees given in \cite{Gordon01} for the update of weights in the single-agent RL algorithm SARSA with linear function approximation holds for the proposed updating rule given in (\ref{eq:wUpdate}) for the multi-agent case. \cite{Gordon01} shows that in SARSA with linear function approximation, the weights converge to a bounded region.